Best Ideas And Samples Of Engagement Photos

 Engagement Photo Ideas

-Depending on the ability and experience of the photographer, some unusual locations can make for dramatic and gorgeous shots.
+Depending on the photographer's ability and experience, some unusual locations can make dramatic and gorgeous shots.
 These include taking photos:

 - at a train station; an airport; on a stage; at a building site;

 - on a vintage car show floor; on a rooftop; in a treehouse;

 - in a cave; a cozy coffee shop;

 - at a petting zoo; underwater; in a crowd;

 - at a funfair, in a floating hot air balloon, at a music concert, and many more.

 - on a mountain or hill; in the waves or on the beach; in a beautiful garden, nursery or flower bed; in a dry riverbed; by a waterfall or near a natural body of water;